dyc3/sys-581-group-project/subsys-srr.typ

 These waves travel the best in line-of-sight applications, and hold a better accuracy of data transmission as compared to lower frequencies.

-A futher, and much more critical concern, with using traditional lower-range high frequency, or HF, waves is that they work by bouncing off the ionosphere of Earth to travel long distance.
+A further, and much more critical concern, with using traditional lower-range high frequency, or HF, waves is that they work by bouncing off the ionosphere of Earth to travel long distance.
 The ionosphere of Mars is thinner, and will not perform nearly as well as it will on Earth.
 Mars is also covered in a layer of iron, which will greatly impede the radio transmission distance and accuracy of the transmission using these waves.

 As a result, the UHF waves provide the best middle-ground of being compatible with the environment and being very easy to set up and use.